Costa Brava, Lebanon: Production

 In July 2021, it was announced Nadine Labaki and Saleh Bakri had joined the cast of the film, with Mounia Akl, directing from a screenplay she wrote alongside Clara Roquet.

 Release

 The film premiered at the 2021 Venice International Film Festival on September 5, 2021.
-It was also screened at the 2021 Toronto International Film Festival on September 11, 2021.
+It was also screened at the 2021 Toronto International Film Festival (TIFF) on September 11, 2021.
 At TIFF, it won the NETPAC Prize.
 Screened at the 18th Seville European Film Festival (SEFF) on 7 November 2021, the film won the festival's Grand Jury Prize ex aequo with Onoda: 10,000 Nights in the Jungle.
 In June 2022, Kino Lorber acquired U.S. distribution rights to the film, and set it for a July 15, 2022, release.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 90% based on 29 reviews, with an average rating of 7.60/10.
+On Rotten Tomatoes, the film holds an approval rating of 90% based on 39 reviews with an average rating of 7.5/10.